BenoitBarbereau/maskrcnn_inference_with_workers/README.md

-# Webapp multithreading maskrcnn inference
+# Webapp multithreading maskrcnn inference simultaneously

 # Abstract
 This is a flask webapplication.
 The interface on the browser is used to send a bunch of images and display inferences of maskrcnn as a result.